 Treatment options Advantages Disadvantages Offal pits Simple Cost effective Easy to manage May involve stricter condition from regional council Offal pit seepage can contaminate groundwater Predator and pest control is required Composting Useful product generated- added value.
 High composting temperature destroys pathogens and prevents fly incubation.
 A reliable supply (cost) of carbon service, e.g. sawdust, shavings or straw is required Requires knowledge of composting.
 Predator and pest control is required (minimal) Burial Simple and cost effective Predator and rat control required.
 Labour intensive.
 Can contaminate groundwater Off-farm rendering Unlikely to have significant adverse effects on the environment No further handling or labour input.
-Only available in some areas Requires secure area to store carcasses before pickup Potentially expensive Strict rules regarding on-farm incineration (highly probable that these rules will be further tightened in the future).
-Incineration Carcass and pathogens are completely destroyed Only applicable in some areas Potentially expensive Smoke can be an issue if using oil or diesel burners.
+Requires secure area to store carcasses before pickup Incineration Carcass and pathogens are completely destroyed Only applicable in some areas Potentially expensive Smoke can be an issue if using oil or diesel burners.
 Strict regional rules regarding on-farm incineration.
 May not be permitted in some areas except for Biosecurity Act purposes.